IBEX-TUDelft/IBEX-game_server/README.md

 /api/v1/games/get-recovery?game_id=<id>
 ```

-Notice that no admin authentication is required to play games, you don't need to append the <token> to thisrequest.
+Notice that no admin authentication is required to play games.
 The game_id comes from the initial stage.
 The recovery code is in the response.

 ```
 {